eurolinux-enterprise-linux-sources/openlmi-storage/src/doc/admin/mof/LMI_StorageConfigurationService.rst

     **Parameters**

         *IN* ``string`` **ElementName**
             Requested Logical Volume name.
-If this parameter is not provided, implementation will choose on it's own when creating the device.
+If this parameter is not provided, implementation will choose on its own when creating the device.

             When modifying a LV, the LV will be renamed to this name.

-        *IN* ``uint64`` **Size**
+        *IN*, *OUT* ``uint64`` **Size**
             Requested LV size.
 It will be rounded to multiples of VG's ExtentSize.

             When used when modifying a LV, this LV will be resized to this size.

             Only growing of LVs is supported, shrinking is not supported now.